mouseProgrammouse/studioTatiana/README.md

 * [Setup](#setup)

 ## Design
   **Brief:** _Create a landing page for the small knitted studio in Ukraine.
-The studio specializes in producing clothes from wool yarn like sweaters, cardigans, etc. Main customers are women 35+._
+The studio specializes in producing clothes from wool yarn such as sweaters, cardigans, etc. Main customers are women aged 35 and above._

   **Multilingual:** The content of the site is translated into two languages (Russian and Ukrainian).
 Languages switching is stored in `cookies`.